thee-smarty/thee-smarty.github.io/README.md

 Feel free to reach out to me via email at [admin@theesmarty.in](mailto:admin@theesmarty.in) or connect with me on [LinkedIn](https://www.linkedin.com/in/phanipraharshab).

-Thank you for visiting my portfolio!
+Thank you for visiting my portfolio repository!